sunginhong/Profile/README.md

 <br>

 #### NAVER APP Interaction<br>
-Naver App Main Home Interaction and Place Detail Page User Scenario
+Naver App Main Home Interaction and Place Detail Page User Scenario.

-1. Naver App Main Home Screen
-2. Place Detail Page

 <br>

 #### VLIVE Interaction Design<br>
 Vlive is a live broadcast service for celebrities to communicate with their fans.
 Interactions were created throughout the service, including splash, loading, and like reaction animations.

-1. Splash Screen
-2. Loading Screen
-3. Live Broadcast
-4.
 <br>

 #### INNOIZ Interactive, Korea.Rep